aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Layout
 - Use logomark <sup><a href="#ftn1" id="ftn-sec1">[1]</a></sup> if brand is using one.
   - Logomarks are sometimes way too generic ([example](https://user-images.githubusercontent.com/3540275/84707338-32faa200-af67-11ea-9e49-ce1fe7f86acc.png)).
 In these cases if possible, use logotext <sup><a href="#ftn1">[1]</a></sup> as well (depends on length of text).
-- If logo **only** has text, use that.
+- If logo **only has text**, use that.
   - If you think that text is too long and hard to read on smaller size, **use first letter of text.**
+- Stay inside of the guides as much as possible.
 - Square like shaped logos shouldn't step outside of the guides.
-- For wider logos, furthest left & right side guides are max size limit (but recommended to keep it under that if possible).
+- For wider logos, furthest left & right side guides are max size limit.
 - Technically center doesn't always look center in your eyes.
 You can manually visual center the logo, if necessary.
 - Be mindful of white space.
 It's art form, not science. :)